XCEL HOTKEYS

-What Level Excel User Are You?
+Excel Skills Assessment for Financial Analysts: What Level Are You?

 Your Excel proficiency isn't defined by how many functions you know — it's defined by how you interact with the spreadsheet.
 Do you reach for the mouse or the keyboard?
 Do you navigate menus or fire off shortcut sequences?
 Understanding where you fall on the proficiency spectrum is the first step to getting faster.